jpdery/moobile-core-doc/Source/Component/Component.md

 Returns this component's size as an object with two keys, `x` to indicate the width and `y` to indicate the height.

+The component must be *ready* when calling this method otherwise it won't be measured.

 #### Returns:

 - *Object* This component's size.